rolftimmermans/strofa/README.md

 verz – Compress short messages
 ==============================

-**Verz** compresses very short messages.
+**verz** compresses very short messages.
 It encodes data by using statistical models to predict each byte based on the previous byte.
 The same model is used during decompression.